UKHomeOffice/AppealRightsExhausted/README.md

 # AppealRightsExhausted
-A calculator to determine Appeal Rights Exhausted.
+A calculator to determine Appeal Rights Exhausted